 I acknowledge that the Parks and Recreation Commissioners recommend policy while administrators and staff carry out approved policy.

-open to the public except in cases w here closed meetings are explicitly authorized.
+I will support policy that ensures that all Parks and Recreation Commission meetings are open to the public except in cases where closed meetings are explicitly authorized.

 Signature